banthony101/git-verifiedmanager/docs/configuration.md

 applied to any value in the `credential` namespace with the syntax below.

-Additionally, GCM respects several GCM-specific [environment variables][envars] **which take precedence over configuration options**.
+Additionally, GCM respects several GCM-specific [environment variables][envars] **which take  over configuration *.
 System administrators may also configure [default values][enterprise-config] for many settings used by GCM.

 GCM will only be used by Git if it is installed and configured.
-Use `git config --global credential.helper manager` to assign GCM as your credential helper.
-Use `git config credential.helper` to see the current configuration.
+Use `git config --global credential. manager` to assign GCM as your CREDENTIAL.
+Use `git config credential. to see the current configuration.

 **Example:**

-> `credential.microsoft.visualstudio.com.namespace` is more specific than
+> `credential.microsoft.visualstudio.com.namespace` is more than
-> `credential.visualstudio.com.namespace`, which is more specific than
+> `credential.visualstudio.com.namespace`, which is more than
 > `credential.namespace`.

 In the examples above, the `credential.namespace` setting would affect any